Thomas Raymond Kelly (Quaker mystic)

 When he returned he was appointed head of the Philosophy Department of Earlham College in Richmond, Indiana.
 He was unhappy there and came to realize that he did not agree with much of his evangelical background anymore.

 In 1930 Kelly began working on a second Ph.D. at Harvard.
 While working on this degree he taught at Wellesley College (1931–1932) and again at Earlham (1932–1935).
 In 1935, he went to teach at the University of Hawaii and began advanced research in Eastern philosophies.

 In 1936, Kelly became a professor at Haverford College.
 He published the dissertation for his second doctorate in 1937, but he failed in the oral defense due to a memory lapse; this failure put Kelly into a period of grief, during which time he apparently had a spiritual awakening.

-In 1938, Kelly went to Germany to encourage Friends living under Hitler's regime.
+In 1938, Kelly went to Germany to deliver the annual Richard Cary Lecture at the yearly meeting of German Friends and to encourage Friends living under Hitler's regime.

 Kelly received word on January 17, 1941, that Harper and Brothers was willing to meet with him to discuss the publication of a devotional book.
 He died of a heart attack in Haverford, Pennsylvania, later that same day.
 Three months later Kelly's colleague, Douglas V. Steere, submitted five of Kelly's devotional essays to the publisher along with a biographical sketch of Kelly.
 The book was published under the title A Testament of Devotion.
 Some of his other essays have been collected in a book entitled The Eternal Promise.
 A formal biography was written by his son, Richard Kelly in 1966, and published by Harper and Row.